A biologically plausible neural network for multi-channel Canonical Correlation Analysis: Relation to cortical microcircuits

 We propose that a network of $k$ pyramidal neurons implements CCA on the inputs received by apical and basal dendrites and outputs the whitened sum of CCSPs (Algorithm~\ref{alg:adaptive}).
+In our model, each pyramidal neuron has three compartments --- two compartments for the apical and basal dendritic currents, and one compartment for the somatic output.
 The two datasets $\X$ and $\Y$ are represented as activity vectors $\x_t$ and $\y_t$ streamed onto the apical and basal dendrites respectively, Figure~\ref{fig:1}.
-At each time step the activity vectors are multiplied by the corresponding synaptic weights to yield localized apical and basal dendritic currents, $\a_t=\W_x\x_t$ and $\b_t=\W_y\y_t$, thus implementing projection onto the common subspace.
-This is followed by linear recurrent neural dynamics \eqref{eq:dzt}--\eqref{eq:dnt}, where the components of $\z_t$ are represented by the spiking activity of pyramidal neurons, the components of $\n_t$ are represented by the activity of inhibitory interneurons, and $\alpha$ is the threshold parameter of the adaptive algorithm.
-These dynamics equilibriate at $\n_t=\bfP^\top\z_t$ and
+At each time step, the activity vectors are multiplied by the corresponding synaptic weights to yield localized apical and basal dendritic currents, $\a_t=\W_x\x_t$ and $\b_t=\W_y\y_t$, thus implementing projection onto the common subspace.
+This is followed by the following linear recurrent neural dynamics:

+where the components of $\z_t$ are represented by the spiking activity of pyramidal neurons, the components of $\n_t$ are represented by the activity of inhibitory interneurons, the components of $\bfP$ are represented by the synaptic weights from the interneurons to the pyramidal neurons, the components of $\bfP^\top$ are represented by the synaptic weights from the pyramidal neurons to the interneurons, and $\alpha$ is the threshold parameter of the adaptive algorithm.
+These dynamics equilibrate at $\n_t=\bfP^\top\z_t$ and